Integrating Processing

 // Make sure to hold on to the applicator strongly.

-let applicator = parameter.applicator()
+let applicator = await parameter.addApplicator { value in

 }